madrury/madrury.github.io/_posts/2016-06-09-python-extension-modules.markdown

 ...
 {% endhighlight %}

-If we're very lucky, the module will compile without error, otherwise we have some bugs to fix.
-In any case, once that's all resolved we have a build directory which contains our sharded library
+If we are very lucky, the module will compile without error, otherwise we have some bugs to fix.
+In any case, once all the problems are resolved we have a build directory which contains our extension module

 {% highlight bash %}
 $ ls build/